rusperres/ctf-writeups/README.md

 <br>
 As can be seen from the function above, the function frees the dynamically allocated memory from the heap.
 This is a potential vulnerability that can be used later on.
 <br>
 The function below is the function for leaving messages.
-Take note that it also stores text dynamically
+Take note that it also stores text dynamically.
 <br>

 ```c